RhythmusByte/Personal-Website/README.md

 - `index.html`: The main HTML file that serves as the entry point of the website.

-- `style.css`: Directory containing the CSS stylesheets.
+- `style.css`: This file containing the CSS stylesheets.

 - `script.js`: Directory containing the JavaScript files.